Value Alignment Tax: Measuring Value Trade-offs in LLM Alignment

 \paragraph{Comparable gains can incur qualitatively different coordination costs.} Gain and VAT capture distinct aspects of alignment behavior.
 Across models and steering objectives, we observe multiple cases where interventions achieving similar on-target gains exhibit substantially different nVAT values.
 Some operate in a low-coupling regime, where target improvement remains largely localized, while others realize comparable gains only through coordinated adjustments across multiple values.
 These differences are invisible under gain-only evaluation but are directly exposed by VAT, which quantifies the \emph{structural coordination cost} required to realize a given level of target alignment.

 \paragraph{Coordination load is unevenly distributed across values.} VAT does not manifest as uniform involvement of the entire value system.
 Instead, alignment-induced coordination is unevenly distributed: a subset of values exhibits elevated coupling, while others remain near baseline.
-This pattern is reflected in consistently nonzero but moderate VAT centralization (\textbf{Gini}) coefficients in Table~\ref{tab:vat_prompt_structured}, indicating partial concentration of coordination load rather than system-wide entanglement.
+This pattern is reflected in consistently nonzero but moderate Gini coefficients in Table~\ref{tab:vat_prompt_structured}, indicating partial concentration of coordination load rather than system-wide entanglement.
 To ensure circumplex coverage, we conduct additional diagnostic experiments on the Self-Transcendence sector.
 As shown in Appendix \ref{additional_prompt} Table~\ref{tab:self_transcendence_diagnostics}, steering toward \textit{Benevolence} and \textit{Universalism} yields VAT patterns consistent with our main findings.

 \paragraph{Value participation is sparse and objective-dependent.} Figure~\ref{fig:vat_radar_chord_grid} provides a value-resolved view of VAT by visualizing normalized VAT$(v)$ profiles under different steering objectives.
 Across objectives, elevated VAT is confined to a limited subset of values.
 Crucially, the identity of these high-VAT values varies systematically with the steering target: steering \textit{Security} recruits a different configuration of values than steering \textit{Hedonism} or \textit{Stimulation}.
 Chord diagrams further show that elevated VAT arises from structured co-variation among specific value pairs, often spanning distant regions of the Schwartz circumplex, rather than from uniform drift across values.
 Results for additional models are presented in Appendix~\ref{appendix:heatmap} and \ref{appendix:Value-level alignment patterns across additional models}, which includes both radar/chord visualizations and full heatmap views of the value--value coupling matrices.